 CERT in cultured cells is dysregulated by substituting residues in the serine-repeat motif similar to those found in patients with certain mental and intellectual disorders.

 One of the lipid classes elevated in plasma with diabetic dyslipidemia, acylcarnitines function in transport and signaling.

 Lipid Research Division Seminar Series

-Monthly presentations from young researchers highlighting their recent work in the field of lipids.
+April 26 | Presentations by young researchers highlighting their recent work in the field of lipids.
 Hosted by the ASBMB's Lipid Research Division.